-Innovation means making meaningful change to improve an organisation's products, services, programmes, processes, and operations and to create new value for the organisation's stakeholders.
-Innovation should lead your organisation to new dimensions of performance.
-Innovation is no longer strictly the purview of research and development departments; innovation is important for all aspects of your operations and and all work systems and work processes.
-Organisations should be led and managed so that innovation becomes part of the learning culture.
+Innovation means making meaningful change to improve an organization's products, services, programs, processes, and operations and to create new value for the organization's stakeholders.
+Innovation should lead your organization to new dimensions of performance.
+Innovation is no longer strictly the purview of research and development departments; innovation is important for all aspects of your operations and all work systems and work processes.
+Organizations should be led and managed so that innovation becomes part of the learning culture.
 Innovation should be integrated into daily work and should be supported by your performance improvement system.

-Innovation builds on the accumulated knowledge of your organisation and its employees.
-Therefore, the ability to rapidly disseminate and capitalise on this knowledge is critical to driving organisational innovation.
+Innovation builds on the accumulated knowledge of your organization and its people.
+Therefore, the ability to rapidly disseminate and capitalize on this knowledge is critical to driving organizational innovation.